AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 My Health Record now has more 10,000 healthcare providers connected and gives them access from anywhere, and at any time, to important information online about medical conditions, treatments, and medicines.

-An average of one new record is created every 38 seconds and more than 5 million people now have a My Health Record.
+More than 5 million people now have a My Health Record.

 **SmartGates**

-Immigration announced last week that it’s upgrading the technology used to process people at Australian international airports.
+There's terrific innovation coming out of Immigration.
+They are upgrading the technology used to process people at Australian international airports.

 Travellers will eventually be able to pass through immigration without needing to produce their passport --- it will all be done through facial recognition technology.

-Already, the existing SmartGates have significantly improved the processing of travellers through immigration with one SmartGate able to process more than 110 people an hour, and as many as 150 people during busy periods.

 **myGov**

 myGov now has about 9 to 10 million active accounts and almost 290,000 transactions are completed on a daily basis.

-Recent improvements have made it available on mobile devices and there’s improved navigation and content.
-This work is ongoing.
+We're making continual improvements to myGov, in partnership with DHS.

 From these few examples --- and there are many more --- I do believe value is being created.